percona/postgresql-docs/source/installing.rst

 .. code-block:: bash

-   $ sudo percona-release enable ppg-11 experimental
+   $ sudo percona-release setup ppg-11

 The next steps depend on the installation package format that your operating system supports.